DSCmatter/MyRedis/README.md

 ## Features

 - A Redis clone that lets you store and retrieve strings and hashes and delete them.
-- Parse RESP (REdis Serialization Protocol) to handle commands and send responses.
+- Parse RESP (Redis Serialization Protocol) to handle commands and send responses.
 - Handle multiple client connections simultaneously using goroutines.
 - Persist data to disk using an Append Only File (AOF) so the server can recover after crashes or restarts.
 - Accept and manage client connections with simple networking.